browser

 nix develop

-For MacOS, you only need cmake:
+For MacOS, you need cmake and Rust.

 brew install cmake